Chrome Yellow Light Pigment

 Origin and History

 The name "chrome yellow" comes from the name of the chemical element from which comes the pigments, chrome, and is derived from the Greek word "chrōma" (χρωμα), meaning color, because many of its compounds are intensely colored.
-Crocoite was used as a pigment, and after the discovery that the mineral chromite also contains chromium this latter mineral was used to produce pigments as well.
+Crocoite was used as a pigment, and after the discovery that the mineral chromite also contains chromium, this latter mineral was used to produce pigments as well.

 The preparation of lead chromates, specifically chrome yellow, was published by Vauquelin in the Annales de Chimie IXX in 1809.
 The chrome colors were in use by 1816 but on a limited basis.
-Because the pigment tends to oxidize and darken on exposure to air over time, and it contains lead, a toxic, heavy metal, it has been largely replaced by another pigment, cadmium yellow.
-Their excellent hiding power and low cost made them a welcomed alternative to Turner's Patent yellow and orpiment.
+Because the pigment tends to oxidize and darken on exposure to air over time, and it contains lead, a toxic, heavy metal, it has mainly been replaced by another pigment, cadmium yellow.
+Their excellent hiding power and low cost made them a welcomed alternative to Turner's Patent Yellow and Orpiment.
 Chrome yellow cost one shilling per watercolor cake in 1835.
 Chrome pigments were fast drying in oil and more permanent in oil than in watercolor.

-By 1809, when Vanquelin published his full investigation of the color chemistry of chromium in the Annales de Chimie, chrome yellow already appeared on the artists' palette.
-One of the earliest appearances of the synthetic pigment was, for example, in Thomas Lawrence's Portrait of a Gentleman, painted in 1810.
+By 1809, when Vanquelin published his full investigation of the color chemistry of chromium in the Annales de Chimie, chrome yellow had already appeared on the artists' palette.
+One of the earliest appearances of synthetic pigment was, for example, in Thomas Lawrence's Portrait of a Gentleman, painted in 1810.

 Permanence and Compatibility

 Chrome yellow tends to fade when exposed to sunlight.
 The darker shades were known to darken over time.
-All chrome colors were blackened by sulfur-bearing air and the yellow variety sometimes would turn green when mixed with organic pigments.
+All chrome colors were blackened by sulfur-bearing air, and the yellow variety sometimes would turn green when mixed with organic pigments.
 Because the pigment tends to oxidize and darken on exposure to air over time, and it contains lead, a toxic, heavy metal, it has been replaced by cadmium yellow on the artists' palette.
-Chrome pigments exhibit fair to good acid resistance poor to fair alkali resistance and poor compatibility with sulfide compounds.
+Chrome pigments exhibit fair to good acid resistance, poor to fair alkali resistance, and poor compatibility with sulfide compounds.
 Encapsulated or reinforced chrome pigments do not suffer the ill effects of the plain variety.
 They exhibit excellent lightfastness in sunlight, especially in oil and alkyd paints, and excellent heat stability.
 They also exhibit excellent chemical resistance to acids (2% sulfuric acid solution) and alkalis (1% sodium hydroxide solution).

 Oil Absorption and Grinding

 Chrome yellow absorbs a low amount of oil.
 The oil absorption rate is 19 parts by weight of raw linseed oil to 100 parts by weight of pigment.
 If the measurement were grams, chrome yellow would require 19 grams of linseed oil to grind 100 grams of pigment to form a stiff paste.
 Encapsulated chrome yellow pigments have a higher absorption rate of 27 to 33 grams of raw linseed oil to 100 grams of pigment.
-Chrome pigments are fast drying in oil and combine easily with both oil and water-based paint.
+Chrome pigments are fast drying in oil and combine effortlessly with both oil and water-based paint.

-Chrome yellow is considered toxic, because it contains lead compounds.
+Chrome yellow is considered toxic because it contains lead compounds.
 Care should be used in handling the dry powder pigment to avoid inhaling or ingesting the dust.